MyPureCloud/developer-center-blog/source/2017-08-10-evolving-the-contact-lookup-api/index.html.markdown

   - PureCloud takes privacy and compliance very seriously, and this feature was no different

 - **Eventual consistency is tolerable**
-  - A few hundred milliseconds lag between a contact update and a them appearing in the lookups API is reasonable
+  - A few hundred milliseconds lag between a contact update and them appearing in the lookups API is reasonable

 ---